abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 **Work through this — three moves:**

-1. **Size the joint loss on your total balance sheet.** Estimate your wealth *including human capital*: `Human capital H` = PV of your remaining salary (a rough `salary × annuity factor` is fine), plus `ESOPs`, plus any diversified financial assets and cash.
+1. **Size the joint loss on your total net worth.** Estimate your wealth *including human capital*: `Human capital H` = PV of your remaining salary (a rough `salary × annuity factor` is fine), plus `ESOPs`, plus any diversified financial assets and cash.
 State your assumptions (salary, growth g, discount rate r, years to 65).
-Now apply the shock and report the loss in **rupees/dollars and as a % of total wealth** — not just the % on each piece.
-The number is larger than students expect, because human capital is the biggest line and it is 100% in this sector.
+Now apply the shock and report the loss in **rupees/dollars and as a % of total wealth**.
 2. **Calculate the correlation.** One shock is one data point — you cannot get a correlation from it.
 So build a small **sector-scenario table** (say: boom / normal / mild downturn / crash), and in each state write your salary growth and your ESOP return; the crash row is your (x%, y%) shock.
 Then compute
    `ρ = Cov(Δsalary, ΔESOP) / (σ_salary · σ_ESOP)`
    across the states.
 Report ρ and explain *why* it comes out where it does.
 (It will sit near **+1** — both are driven by the same sector factor.
 That is the finding, not an accident.)
 3. **Write your forward plan — assuming you must stay in this sector.** You love the work; quitting is not the answer.
-So the fix has to come from the *financial* side of the balance sheet.
+So the fix has to come from the *financial* side of the net worth.
 In one tight paragraph, say what you will do differently — e.g. sell and reinvest ESOPs as they vest rather than letting them ride, keep your fund portfolio *underweight* your own sector (hedge the paycheck instead of doubling it), hold a larger uncorrelated buffer given that a sector shock threatens income and savings at once.
 Tie each move back to ρ: the higher your income-to-portfolio correlation, the harder your financial capital must lean the other way.
-**The question that decides the grade.** Human capital shrinks toward zero as you approach retirement, while financial capital accumulates; suppose they **cross at age 45**.
+Human capital shrinks toward zero as you approach retirement, while financial capital accumulates; suppose they **cross at age 45**.
 Does the concentration problem *solve itself* at that crossover?
-Model H(age) and F(age) over time, mark the crossover, and argue it out:

-- The human-capital piece of the risk self-liquidates with age (a shock to 15 remaining years hurts far less in PV than to 38).
-So the problem *attenuates* mechanically — true.
-- But if the accumulating financial capital is still full of vested ESOPs and sector funds, the crossover merely **moves the concentration from the human-capital envelope into the financial one** — same factor, new wrapper.
-It resolves only if F is deliberately diversified *away* from the sector as it grows.
-- And you are most exposed *before* 45 — exactly when you can least afford to wait for the crossover to save you.
-What does that imply about acting now versus later?

 ---